-The worst hit area in wildlife crime is the eastern Indian states as Bihar, Odisha, West Bengal, and Jharkhand.
-West Bengal seized a number of endangered animals such as Tokay geckos and hornbills in 2018.
-The most common one being the snake venom trade, seizures amounted to crores in the year 2017.
-Legal complexities in the form of acquittals followed after leopard skins and pangolin scales were seized in Odisha.
-The freshwater turtles are also trafficked on a regular basis, and close to 2900 of them have been seized in recent years.
-The Bihar Gangetic River dolphins can be poisoned and hunted.
-In Jharkhand, elephant ivory and sloth bears are sold state-wise, where wildlife is on sale.
+The worst-affected areas in wildlife crime are the eastern Indian states of Bihar, Odisha, West Bengal, and Jharkhand.
+In 2018, West Bengal seized a number of endangered animals, including Tokay geckos and hornbills.
+The most common one was the snake venom trade, with seizures amounting to crores in the year 2017.
+Legal complexities arose following the form of acquittals after leopard skins and pangolin scales were seized in Odisha.
+Freshwater turtles are also trafficked on a regular basis, and close to 2900 of them have been seized in recent years.
+The Gangetic River dolphins in Bihar are at risk of being poisoned and hunted.
+In Jharkhand, elephant ivory and parts of the sloth bear are sold state-wise, with wildlife being put up for sale.
 In 2022, poachers from other states hijacked an amount of ivory in bulk (Rana & Kumar, 2023).

 4.5 Central India’s Forest States are under Threat

-Madhya Pradesh, the forest state of India, is a habitat of gigantic fauna such as tigers, leopards and gharials.
-But rising human-tiger conflict, tigers, elephants and bears are indicators of deforestation.
-The record of 170 blackbuck cases of poaching pending since 1972 is also characteristic of the state.
-34 tigers were expired naturally in 2022.
-Not connected to Madhya Pradesh since 2000, Chhattisgarh faces poaching problems such as leopards, spotted deer and pangolins.
+Madhya Pradesh, the forest state of India, is home to a diverse range of gigantic fauna, including tigers, leopards, and gharials.
+However, rising human-tiger conflict, as well as the presence of tigers, elephants, and bears, are indicators of deforestation.
+The record of 170 blackbuck poaching cases pending since 1972 is also characteristic of the state.
+Thirty-four tigers expired naturally in 2022.
+Not connected to Madhya Pradesh since 2000, Chhattisgarh faces poaching problems, including those involving leopards, spotted deer, and pangolins.
 CISF personnel were arrested for the illegal poaching of pangolins in 2021.
-Bastar CISF zone intercepted pangolin scales and wildlife products in 2022, and this is the ecological consequence of poaching (Rana & Kumar, 2023).
+In 2022, the Bastar CISF zone intercepted pangolin scales and wildlife products, highlighting the ecological consequences of poaching (Rana & Kumar, 2023).

 4.6 Southern India Rise in Illegal Wildlife Trade in Kerala and Bengaluru

-Southern India wildlife crime in general has declined since 2014, apart from Kerala, where cases increased from 61 in 2018 to 303 in 2020.
+Southern India’s wildlife crime, in general, has declined since 2014, except in Kerala, where cases increased from 61 in 2018 to 303 in 2020.
 There were 21 wildlife crime incidents from the southern states in 2021, a sharp decrease from 103 in 2014.
-The Karnataka capital city of Bengaluru is a hub for wildlife crime.
-In 2021, the law enforcement authorities arrested 571 star tortoises, confiscated 8.25 kg of ambergris and arrested the deer killing poachers.
+The capital city of Karnataka, Bengaluru, is a hub for wildlife crime.
+In 2021, the law enforcement authorities arrested 571-star tortoises, confiscated 8.25 kg of ambergris and arrested the deer, killing poachers.
 Red sanders, shark fins, pangolins and other wildlife materials are also detected to be smuggled out from South India illegally, regularly through Chennai, as per Traffic-India (Rana & Kumar, 2023).

 5. SOCIO-ECONOMIC FACTORS DRIVING ILLEGAL WILDLIFE TRADE

-Illicit wildlife trade has very adverse effects on the environment, leading to overexploitation of threatened species, disturbance of the environment and pushing species to extinction.
-Illegal wildlife trade also has adverse effects on human health by offering unregulated, possibly contaminated animal products as food and for disease and zoonotic disease transmission.
-Declining wildlife populations cause biodiversity loss, throwing ecological balance into chaos and bringing long-term environmental degradation.
-Aside from that, wildlife crime also involves organised crime networks, and this brings about social and economic instability, in addition to undermining local communities and livelihoods.
-The complicated problem necessitates instant intervention to secure wildlife and human health (Chandewar, 2024).
-Economic, cultural and social aspects combine in an intricate manner to fuel the poaching and illegal wildlife trade involving birds in India.
-The rewarding nature of the illegal wildlife trade is among the primary causes, as the global market for luxury goods produced from the parts of animals, exotic companions and folk medicine has facilitated a high-valued market for trafficked animals.
+The illicit wildlife trade has extremely adverse effects on the environment, leading to the overexploitation of threatened species, environmental disturbance, and contributing to the extinction of species.
+The illegal wildlife trade also negatively impacts human health by offering unregulated, potentially contaminated animal products as food, as well as facilitating the transmission of diseases and zoonotic infections.
+Declining wildlife populations result in biodiversity loss, disrupting ecological balance and causing long-term environmental degradation.
+In addition, wildlife crime is associated with organised crime networks, resulting in social and economic instability, while undermining local communities and livelihoods.
+This complex issue necessitates immediate intervention to safeguard both wildlife and human health (Chandewar, 2024).
+Economic, cultural, and social factors intertwine intricately to drive the poaching and illegal wildlife trade of birds in India.
+The lucrative nature of the illegal wildlife trade is one of the primary causes, as the global market for luxury goods derived from animal parts, exotic companions, and traditional medicine has fostered a high-value market for trafficked animals.

 5.1 Cultural Beliefs and Social Pressures Along with Lack of Awareness